irschad/deploy-microservices-applicaiton-k8s/README.md

   3. Update Kubernetes to the latest version

    **Configuration Files**
    The Kubernetes manifests for Deployments and Services are located in the config.yaml file.

    **Microservices List**
    - adservice
    - cartservice
    - checkoutservice
    - currencyservice
    - emailservice
    - frontend
    - paymentservice
    - productcatalogservice
    - recommendationservice
    - redis-cart
    - shippingservice

-9. View the application in web browser:
+9. **View the application**:
-    The frontend service is exposed using a LoadBalancer, accessible via the external IP provided by the Kubernetes cluster i.e. ae81806eea8224ab19cc2701eba675f4-1823985534.us-east-1.elb.amazonaws.com.
+     The frontend service is exposed using a LoadBalancer, accessible via the external IP provided by the Kubernetes cluster i.e. `ae81806eea8224ab19cc2701eba675f4-1823985534.us-east-1.elb.amazonaws.com`.
       Enter this in web browser to see the deployed microservices application.